newmaniese/gpmomsclub.com/content/pages/2-activities.md

 Our way of experiencing this community in a new way.
 We have been to petting zoos, bowling, story times, Greenfield Village... you name it!

 ##Moms Night Out
-One of the most well-attended programs for the club, is a monthly themed night out for mom’s only!
+One of the most well-attended programs for the circle, is a monthly themed night out for mom’s only!
 Wine tastings, dining out and pottery making are but a few of the interesting evenings our members have enjoyed throughout the year.

 ##Socials
 Our socials are held at a local church facility.
 A light breakfast or snack is provided and a speaker is chosen on topics of interest to our members.
 Complimentary babysitting in the upstairs playrooms gives both mother and child a much-needed break!

 ##Philanthropy
-The club’s way of giving back to our community.
-A few times a year a different charity is chosen by the club as a whole and our moms pull together everything from food/clothing/diaper drives, member services auction, bingo night and adopt-a-family.
+The circle’s way of giving back to our community.
+A few times a year a different charity is chosen by the circle as a whole and our moms pull together everything from food/clothing/diaper drives, member services auction, bingo night and adopt-a-family.
 We pride ourselves on our commitment to supporting other individuals and organizations.

 ##Playgroups
 Playgroups are a great way to forge lasting mom and child friendships.
 Our coordinator can connect you with moms of children with similar ages and interests.

 ##Potluck Playdate
 Originally designed to help moms with late-working spouses, this event has taken off in popularity.
-Beat the afternoon blues and mingle with your mom club friends and kiddos all while noshing on some favorite dishes to pass.
+Beat the afternoon blues and mingle with your mom circle friends and kiddos all while noshing on some favorite dishes to pass.

 ##Social Media
 We provide social media through our members-only Facebook groups for us to share ideas, coordinate activities or just plain chat about whatever comes to mind.
-Our private pages are always open and a great club resource!
+Our private pages are always open and a great circle resource!
 We also offer a "Garage Sale" page to buy and sell children's items between group members.

 ##Special Events
-The club hosts a few special events each year.
+The circle hosts a few special events each year.
 Past events have included a New Year’s Celebration with spouses, a couples bowling and cocktails event, a family friendly summer BBQ and splash pad fun, and a summer’s end cocktail partyfor members.